ISISNeutronMuon/InstrumentScripts/doc/source/sans/tutorial.rst

 Width=10
 Height=10
 Thick=1.0
-Measuring Sample Name_SANS for 5 uamps
+Measuring Sample Name for 5 uamps

 We can combine a sample changer position with motor movements.
 This is useful for custom mounting that may not perfectly align with the